GoogleCloudPlatform/dataflux-pytorch/demo/lightning/checkpoint/singlenode/README.md

     * If running on a GPU, you also must set `PJRT_DEVICE` to `CUDA`.
   * `TRAIN_STRATEGY`: Set to `fsdp` to use the FSDP strategy.
 The default is `ddp`.
 If using FSDP, you must use GPUs
 4. Install requirements: `pip install -r demo/lightning/checkpoint/requirements.txt`; `pip install .`
-3. Run the binary: `python3 -m demo.lightning.checkpoint.train`
+3. Run the binary: `python3 -m demo.lightning.checkpoint.singlenode.train`

 ## Running on GKE